copenlu/stat-nlp-book/README.md

 ### Running the book / browsing it

-Once you're in your stat-nlp-book directory, run the book with:
+Once you're in your stat-nlp-book directory and have run `source bookenv/bin/activate`, run the book with:

     jupyter notebook